Clinton County, Missouri

-Clinton County is a county located in the U.S. state of Missouri and is part of the Kansas City metropolitan area.
-As of the 2010 U.S. Census, the county had a population of 20,743.
+Clinton County is county located in the U.S. state of Missouri and is part of the Kansas City metropolitan area.
+As of the 2020 U.S. Census, the county had a population of 21,184.
 Its county seat is Plattsburg.
-The county was organized January 2, 1833 and named for Governor DeWitt Clinton of New York.
+The county was organized January 2, 1833, and named for Governor DeWitt Clinton of New York.
 The county seat of Plattsburg derives its name from a town of a similar name that is the county seat of Clinton County, New York, which was also named for the Governor.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 423 sqmi, of which 419 sqmi is land and 4.5 sqmi (1.1%) is water.